nickcox/cd-extras/readme.md

 Repeated uses of `cd-` will keep moving backwards towards the beginning of the stack rather than toggling between the two most recent directories as in vanilla bash.

-Each of these functions except `cd:` takes an optional parameter, `n`, used to specify the number of levels or locations to traverse.
+Each of these functions except `cd:` can take a single optional parameter: either a number, `n`, used to specify the number of levels or locations to traverse

 ```sh